chelahmy/harubi/README.md

 );
 ```

-Make sure you install Harubi so that it is accessible via *harubi/harubi.php* as declared in the *user.php* file above.
+Make sure you install harubi so that it is accessible via *harubi/harubi.php* as declared in the *user.php* file above.

 Now, you may create a user record and read it back.
 Open a browser and make a query with the following syntax.
 Make sure to replace *example.com* with your host name.